What Is This Sorcery?

 Per the Warning and Disclaimer above, we strongly recommend you try this driver in a disposable virtual machine or similar test environment first to ensure it works and meets your requirements prior to deploying in production.

 This driver is for use with Windows 10 or Server 2016 only.
 It's not required to be deployed on any other version of Windows prior to Windows 10 or Server 2016.
+Our deployment matrix summarises when and where you should deploy Zero and ZeroInput.

 - Ensure you have Windows 10 or Server 2016 installed and that the operating system is fully patched